pwdel/llmconviction/README.md

 # llmconviction

-# Test Out a Bot Designed
+# Conformal Learning Bot Based Upon LLM Output

 Test out a bot designed to use LLM's to classify sentiment and conviction level so that we can experiment with conformal prediction.

-## Start Up and Shut Down Remote GPU Virtual Private Server
+## QuickStart

-### Quickstart - Testing Out a CPU Instance Launch
+### Quickstart - Testing Out an LLM Value and Conviction Object Generation

 * This quickstart assumes a reasonably updated MacOS or Linux Machine with`docker` as well as `docker compose` installed.
 Ensure you are using `docker compose` and not the deprecated `docker-compose`.